dr3dd/L2Interlude/README.md

 </ul>

 # FAQ
-If you have an ideas or want be a contributor in this project write me s0uldr3dd@gmail.com
+If you have any ideas or want to be a contributor in this project write me s0uldr3dd@gmail.com